Dive Sites

 Depth: 20-100 feet

-Skill Level: Experienced (Entry-Drift Dive/Overhead Environment/Surge/Depth of
+Skill Level: Experienced (Entry-Drift Dive/Overhead Environment/Surge/Depth of the Entrance/Free Floating Safety Stop/Exit)

 Access: Boat

 Description: Rota's "Super Dome" cave with only one way in and one way out.
-This
+This dive is out of our normal operating area and a 30+ min. boat ride depending on ocean and weather

-of the suns rays that come through a 2-foot hole in the roof of the cave.
-Interesting formation
+may be able to get a glimpse of the suns rays that come through a 3-foot hole in the roof of the cave.
+An interesting formation and an unforgettable dive.

 Pearlman Tunnel